drduh/macOS-Security-and-Privacy-Guide/README.md

 Read [Chromium Security](https://www.chromium.org/Home/chromium-security) and [Chromium Privacy](https://www.chromium.org/Home/chromium-privacy) for more detailed, technical information.

 Read [Google's privacy policy](https://www.google.com/policies/privacy/) and learn which [Google services](https://www.google.com/services/) collect personal information.
 Google is open about the data it stores and how it used them.
 Users can opt out from many of those services and see what type of information Google has stored from their [account settings](https://myaccount.google.com/privacy).

-#### Firefox

-[Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) is an excellent browser as well as being completely open source.
-Currently, Firefox is in a renaissance period.
-It replaces major parts of its infrastructure and code base under projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
-Part of the Quantum project is to replace C++ code with [Rust](https://www.rust-lang.org/en-US/).
-Rust is a systems programming language with a focus on security and thread safety.
-It is expected that Rust adoption will greatly improve the overall security posture of Firefox.

-Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/en-US/security/bug-bounty/), although it is not a lucrative as Chrome's.
-Firefox follows a six-week release cycle similar to Chrome.
-See discussion in issues [#2](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/2) and [#90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) for more information about certain differences in Firefox and Chrome.

-Firefox supports user-supplied configuration files.
-See [drduh/config/user.js](https://github.com/drduh/config/blob/master/user.js), [pyllyukko/user.js](https://github.com/pyllyukko/user.js) and [ghacksuserjs/ghacks-user.js](https://github.com/ghacksuserjs/ghacks-user.js) for recommended preferences and hardening measures.
-Also see [NoScript](https://noscript.net/), an extension which allows whitelist-based, pre-emptive script blocking.

-Firefox is focused on user privacy.
-It supports [tracking protection](https://developer.mozilla.org/en-US/Firefox/Privacy/Tracking_Protection) in Private Browsing mode.
-The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
-Another feature for added privacy unique to Firefox is [Containers](https://testpilot.firefox.com/experiments/containers), similar to Chrome profiles.

-Previous versions of Firefox used a [Web Extension SDK](https://developer.mozilla.org/en-US/Add-ons/Legacy_add_ons) that was quite invasive and offered immense freedom to developers.
-Sadly, that freedom also introduced a number of vulnerabilities in Firefox that greatly affected its users.
-You can find more information about vulnerabilities introduced by Firefox's legacy extensions in this [paper](https://www.exploit-db.com/docs/24541.pdf) (pdf).
-Currently, Firefox only supports Web Extensions through the [Web Extension Api](https://developer.mozilla.org/en-US/Add-ons/WebExtensions), which is very similar to Chrome's.

-Submission of Web Extensions in Firefox is free.
-Web Extensions in Firefox most of the time are open source, although certain Web Extensions are proprietary.

-**Note** Similar to Chrome and Safari, Firefox allows account sync across multiple devices.
-While stored login passwords are encrypted, Firefox does not require a password to reveal their plain text format.
-Firefox only displays as yes/no prompt.
-This is an important security issue.
-Keep that in mind if you sign in to your Firefox account from devices that do not belong to you and leave them unattended.
-The [issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1393493) has been raised among the Firefox community and hopefully will be resolved in the coming versions.

 #### Safari